pdxalba/gitCommands/gitCommands.md

 git config --global --list   List git's config entries

 git config --global alias.hist "log --oneline --graph --decorate --all"   Creates an alias calleg hist (with the command after)
+	then using git hist executes the same as everything that was defined in the alias

+git mv <old filename> <new filename>   renames a file	(still need to commit after) git rm <filename> removes a file from git   (still need to commit after)